-Instead of boiled lobster, I enjoy Lobster Carpaccio (a recipe from Nobu) and lobster slow-poached in a creamy, buttery sauce.
-Throw in the freshest tomatoes you can find, maybe some fresh herbs and I’ll be as happy as a clam human (I don’t think clams eat lobster)
+This Butter Poached Lobster is slow-poached in a creamy, buttery sauce.
+Throw in the freshest tomatoes you can find, some fresh herbs.
+Quick, delicious and a touch decadent!

 For whole live lobster

 Boil a big pot of water, add in the lobster and for 3 minutes.
 I don’t want the lobster to cook all the way – I just want to partially cook the lobster and make it easier to remove the meat.